Deep Dive into Running Hyper Parameter Optimization on AWS SageMaker#

 Define Metric#

 We only focus on a single metric, which we call ‘final-score’, that captures the accuracy of our model on the test data unseen during training.
-You are of course welcome to add aditional metrics, see AWS SageMaker documentation on Metrics.
+You are of course welcome to add additional metrics, see AWS SageMaker documentation on Metrics.
 When defining a metric we provide a regular expression (i.e., string parsing rule) to extract the key metric from the output of each Estimator/worker.

 metric_definitions = [{"Name": "final-score", "Regex": "final-score: (.*);"}]